nixe64/Home-Assistant-Blueprint/docs/Development.en.md

 recognize what you used it for, and then make the following settings following
 settings:

-- ``Expires:``` For the token that you want to use in your development environment I recommend an expiration period of 6 months to max.
+- ```Expires:``` For the token that you want to use in your development environment I recommend an expiration period of 6 months to max.
 1 year.
 For the Token you want to use on GitHub, I recommend 6 months max.
-- ```Scope:``` Please select ```scan`` only.
+- ```Scope:``` Please select ```scan``` only.

 After pressing the ``Create token`` button, your new access token will be displayed (somewhat inconspicuous at the top, highlighted in green).
 Copy it into a file or into your password manager.
 You will never see it again.
-After you have created the two tokens, they "only" have to be deposited in the correct places to finally activate GitGuardian as GitHub Apps.
+After you have created the two tokens, they "only" have to be deposited in the correct places to finally activate GitGuardian as GitHub App.

 #### Integration of GitGuardian in the pre-commit checks

-The actual integration of GitGuardian into the pre-commit checks has already been done for you by this blueprint. this Blueprint has already done for you.
-However, you still need to store your access token in a suitable place and prepare the GitGuardian virtual Python environment to install GitGuardian.
+The actual integration of GitGuardian into the pre-commit checks this Blueprint has already done for you.
+However, you still need to store your access token in a suitable place and prepare the virtual Python environment and install the GitGuardian Shield.
 The details for the installation can be found in the section **Preparation of the virtual Python environment**.
-Here we stay first the appropriate place for your access token.
+Here, let's stay at the appropriate places for your access tokens.

-You can either store your token in the ``GITGUARDIAN_API_KEY`` environment variable (e.g. by exporting it to ``~/.bashrc``) or you can put it into the configuration file of GitGuardian ``~/.gitguardian.yml`` (my preferred variant).
-With the second variant you have the advantage that you can use GitGuardian to your personal needs in the same place (see GitGuardian (see GitGuardian documentation) and, even though it is not in the documentation you can also store **your access token** here.
+You can either store your token in the ``GITGUARDIAN_API_KEY`` environment variable (e.g. by exporting it in ``~/.bashrc``) or you can put it into the configuration file of GitGuardian ``~/.gitguardian.yml`` (my preferred variant).
+With the second variant you have the advantage that you can configure GitGuardian to your personal needs in the same place (see GitGuardian (see GitGuardian documentation) and, even though it is not in the documentation you can also store **your access token** here.
 (I love it when the docus hide the